Program Overview

 - Isolation: is used to separate ill persons who have a communicable disease from those who are healthy.

-Points of Dispensing (POD)
+Mass Vaccination and Prophylaxis in Points of Dispensing (POD)

-The Office of Public Health Emergency Preparedness will coordinate the Erie County Department of Health’s response which may include Points of Dispensing (POD).
+Certain public health emergencies may require administration of large numbers of vaccine or medication in a short period of time.
+The Office of Public Health Emergency Preparedness will coordinate the Erie County Department of Health’s (ECDOH) response which may include Points of Dispensing (POD).
 POD sites are typically large facilities (universities, colleges, high schools) located throughout the county.
-Depending on the nature of the medical emergency, PODs may have to operate 24 hours a day for several days.
-Erie County Department of Health has agreements with many locations throughout the Erie County to operate PODs in the event of an emergency.

 Medical Surge